-(H2) This will be an unseen section in which two questions will be set focusing primarily on response and comparison skills.
+- (H2) This will be an unseen section in which two questions will be set focusing primarily on response and comparison skills.
 These questions will require the candidate to respond to and critically compare two unseen poems.
-The candidate will answer one question only.

-(H1) This will be an unseen section in which two questions will be set focusing primarily on response skills.
+At least one of the questions will feature a Singaporean poem.
+The candidate will answer one question only. - (H1) This will be an unseen section in which two questions will be set focusing primarily on response skills.
 Students will be required to respond critically to a single unseen poem.
 The candidate will answer one question only.